University of Sydney Union: Clubs & societies

-Since 2001, USU has supported and managed a significant number of University of Sydney clubs & societies.
+Since 2001, USU has supported and managed a significant number of University of Sydney clubs and societies.
 They broadly fall into the following categories: Academic, Art, Music & Performance, Culture & Language, Faith & Religion, Hobbies & Special Interest, Political, Professional, Social Impact & Advocacy, and Social Sport & Recreation.

-USU boasts some of the oldest university clubs in Australia, including Sydney University Medical Society (1886) and Sydney University Dramatic Society or 'SUDS' (1889).
+USU includes some of the oldest university clubs in Australia, including Sydney University Medical Society (1886) and Sydney University Dramatic Society or 'SUDS' (1889).
 The Sydney University Labor Club (1925) is the oldest political campus club in Australia.

 Revues

-University of Sydney Revues are student-run comedy revues, started at University of Sydney in the 1960s.
-Revues have been financially supported by USU over the past 3 decades, usually tied to a faculty or cultural identity group.
+University of Sydney Revues are student-run comedy revues that began at the University of Sydney in the 1960s.
+Revues have been financially supported by USU over the past three decades, usually tied to a faculty or cultural identity group.

 History

 The Sydney University Union (SUU) was established in 1874 for debating, at a time when the university had fewer than a hundred students; graduates and staff were thus dominant.
 In 1884, the university's Senate provided a common room for the union, and in 1906, it decided to provide a building for the union's use.
 This building is now known as the Holme Building.
 Holme contains a large Refectory, historically a dining hall and now a function space.
 The interior is decorated with three murals by the artist Virgil Lo Schiavo: the Sulman-Prize-winning Tribute to Shakespeare (1945), the Sulman-Prize finalist Characters from Dickens (1951), and in the main hall, Mankind (1970).